princeraj07m/DSA/README.md

 > "DSA is not tough, your dedication is weak." — _Some wise coder_

-So put on your debugging goggles, write some clean code, and **earn that AC**.
+So put on your debugging goggles, write some clean code.

 ---